Switzerland delays UNRWA funding decision - SWI swissinfo.ch

 Switzerland delays UNRWA funding decision

-The Swiss government plans to issue CHF56.2 million in loans for humanitarian aid projects in the Middle East as it delays a decision on whether to unfreeze its contribution to the UN Palestinian relief organisation UNRWA.
+The Swiss government plans to issue CHF56.2 million ($61.4 million) in loans for humanitarian aid projects in the Middle East as it delays a decision on whether to unfreeze its contribution to the UN Palestinian relief organisation UNRWA.

 The proposed loan has been submitted to the parliamentary foreign policy commissions for consultation.